Donor appreciation events are an absolute stroke of genius for two reasons:

 Donors catch on to the fact that they’re just another name on a list if you blast them with a generic invite.
-The time spent on segmenting and personalizing your event ask can have a huge impact on donor loyalty and therefore, their willingness to accept your invite.
+The time spent segmenting and personalizing your event ask can have a huge impact on donor loyalty and, therefore, their willingness to accept your invite.
 Take the time to tailor your ask.

 Emails are a great way to provide prospects with every detail around the event.
 But the average open rate of 20 – 40% means that more than 60% of them don’t see your beautifully crafted invite.
 Compliment your email campaign with a multichannel approach that uses text messages, phone calls, and social media to ensure that prospects hear about your event.

-Having a branded product that your attendees can wear or sip out of for the next few months does wonder for your brand awareness.
+Having a branded product that your attendees can wear or sip out of for the next few months does wonders for your brand awareness.
 You don’t have to actively hawk merchandise, but having a stall at the venue is a good way to get more traction from your event (plus raise some funds).

 Most donors (87%) who attended an appreciation event say it positively influenced their decision to give again.
 This is because of two things:

 In addition to celebrating with donors, outline opportunities for their continued engagement with your organization.
 Encourage donors to be your organization’s ambassadors in the community.
 Show them ways to contribute outside of a donation.
 Your goal must be to leave them more inspired, more committed, and ready to further engage with your organization after the event.

-Ultimately, the goal of your donor appreciation events is to get to know your donors on a personal level and drive home the impact of their actions.
+Ultimately, the purpose of your donor appreciation events is to get to know your donors on a personal level and drive home the impact of their actions.
 Keep these tips in mind while organizing your next event.